Tax Credits: Tax Credits Manuals

 The TCTM manual (above) sets out HMRC’s interpretation of the law.
 This manual shows how that law is put into practice by setting out HMRC’s processes.
 You may see it referred to as the ‘New tax credits manual’.

-This manual has thousands of pages of information about processes.
+This manual has many pages of information about processes.
 Generally each process has two main pages – an information page and an action guide (process) page.
 The first gives information about the process, often linking to the TCTM manual.
 The latter outlines the process in a step by step guide that staff follow.

 The sheer volume and use of technical jargon makes the manual difficult to follow to those unfamiliar with the tax credits system.
 However, it does contain some very useful information that can be used in disputes, appeals and complaints.
 There are two main ways to use the manual.